brouwern/popcycles/README.md

 # popcycles

-The goal of popcycles is to ...
+popcycles is a package for the plotting, analaysis and simulation of ecological population models.

 ## Installation